actinia-org/actinia-core/tests/README.md

 ```
 3. To run only a few tests you can mark the tests for development with
 `@pytest.mark.dev` and add `import pytest` to the file.
+(For best practice examples on the use of pytest-decorators, see `unittests/test_version.py`)

 4. Start the docker container and mount your `tests` folder: